mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 One blind spot in this guide is that I didn't explore used equipment aside from the 10G NICs.

-It's not exactly a mistake to buy new equipment, as I did it consciously and am happy with the choice.
-I optimized for time over money, and it's faster for me to search for components at retailers like Newegg rather than on marketplaces for used equipment like eBay, Facebook, or craigslist.
+It wasn't exactly a "mistake" to buy new equipment, as I did it consciously and am happy with the choice.
+I optimized for time over money, and it was faster for me to search for components at retailers like Newegg rather than on marketplaces for used equipment like eBay, Facebook, or craigslist.

 If you're willing to invest a bit more time, you can dramatically reduce the cost of your rack by finding used equipment.